Minnesota Health Insurance

 Medicare is a federal health insurance program generally for people 65 and older.
 But adults under 65 with disabilities or chronic illnesses can qualify.

-Minnesota is home to roughly 1 million Medicare beneficiaries as of 2018.
-More than half of all enrollees (about 570,000) get benefits through private Medicare Advantage plans.
-The rest have Original Medicare, which is a public program run by the federal government.
+Minnesota is home to roughly 1 million Medicare beneficiaries as of 2020.
+Nearly half of all enrollees (about 496,113) get benefits through private Medicare Advantage plans.
+The rest have Original Medicare, which is a public program run by the federal government.10

 Both options provide Part A hospital and Part B medical insurance.
 But Medicare Advantage offers extra benefits, such as Part D prescription drug coverage.